Pianist, Arranger, Composer, Conductor

 Pianist, Arranger, Composer, Conductor is the second solo album by American musician Richard Carpenter, released in 1998.

+Overview

-It includes instrumental versions of popular songs of the Carpenters, and is dedicated to their deceased mother, Agnes Carpenter.
-The album contains two new songs, "All Those Years Ago" and "Karen's Theme", which was released as a single.
+The album includes instrumental versions of songs by the Carpenters and Richard's album Time, and is dedicated to their deceased mother, Agnes Carpenter.

+The album contains two new songs, "All Those Years Ago" and "Karen's Theme", with the latter being released as a single.